axios/axios/.github/ISSUE_TEMPLATE/---documentation.md

 If you found an area that needs clarification, feel free to open a PR or list the section/content that could be improved below

+Don't remove any title of the issue template, or it will be treated as invalid by the bot.

 ⚠️👆 Feel free to refer to these instructions before submitting the issue 👆⚠️ -->